alexjlockwood/AndroidDesignPatterns/2014-12-03-activity-fragment-transitions-in-android-lollipop-part1.md

 * Enable the new transition APIs by requesting the [`Window.FEATURE_ACTIVITY_TRANSITIONS`][FEATURE_ACTIVITY_TRANSITIONS] [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window features in your called and calling Activities, either programatically or in your theme's XML.
 * Set [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
 Material-themed applications have their exit and enter content transitions set to `null` and [`Fade`][Fade] respectively by default.
 If the [reenter][setReenterTransition] or [return][setReturnTransition] transitions are not explicitly set, the activity's exit and enter content transitions respectively will be used in their place instead.
 * Set [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
 Material-themed applications have their shared element exit and enter transitions set to [`@android:transition/move`][Move] by default.
 If the [reenter][setSharedElementReenterTransition] or [return][setSharedElementReturnTransition] transitions are not explicitly set, the activity's exit and enter shared element transitions respectively will be used in their place instead.
-* To start an Activity transition with content transitions and shared elements, call the `startActivity(Context, Bundle)` method and pass the following `Bundle` as the second argument:
+* To start an Activity transition with content transitions and shared elements, call the [`startActivity(Context, Bundle)`][startActivity] method and pass the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity, pairs).toBundle();